jsuryahyd/star-wars-wiki/README.md

 - Code splitting and Lazy loading (while not necessary in this case) can be implemented as bundle sizes grow, for faster page load times. [✖️]
 - Deploy to Github Pages using Github Actions [✔️]

-### Technology choices:
+### Technology choices: [✔️]

 - Node v20 is required for some of the dependancies(Chakra UI v3).
-It is a stable version.[✔️]
+It is a stable version.
-- React with Typescript for a SPA (setup with **vite** build tool)[✔️]
+- React with Typescript for a SPA (setup with **vite** build tool)
-- Tanstack router for browser routing[✔️]
+- Tanstack router for browser routing
 	- Considered a better alternative for React-router, I wanted to try it out.
-- Chakra UI for components and styling. [✔️]
+- Chakra UI for components and styling.
 	- **Reason:** Part of the Allica Bank's tech stack.
 Ready to use components like Card, Grid etc would help in faster development time compared to Ark UI
 		- Out of the box support for responsive web design
 		- Reusable components are built as wrappers over Chakra UI components.
 But layout related components are directly used for now.
-- Tanstack Query for data fetching and caching [✔️]
+- Tanstack Query for data fetching and caching
 	- Caching becomes much more critical in the application, as swapi.dev apis required calling of lot of subsequent apis, and server response times are slow.
-- Context API for global state management [✔️]
+- Context API for global state management
 	- Not much of state to manage in the frontend.
 So, Dedicated state management solutions are not required.
 React Query takes care of caching api responses.
-- MSW, IndexedDB for caching favourites list [✔️]
+- MSW, IndexedDB for caching favourites list
 	- MSW in browser can intercept crud operations on `/favourites` resource.
 Data can be persisted to indexedDB, as service workers do not have acccess to localstorage.
-- Vitest and testing library for component and integration tests [✔️]
+- Vitest and testing library for component and integration tests
 	- vitest is faster than jest and integrates well with vitest.
 	- testing-library is the better choice, for its DX and user-simulating API

 ### Others
-- Tools like DataDog, Sentry can be used for monitoring and observability.
-(Not used currently)
+- Tools like Sentry can be used for monitoring and observability.[✖️]
 - Security
 	- Proper CSP policies must be enforced.[✔️]
 	- TLS must be used while deploying.[✔️]